dayanisc7709/apcsa-freedom-project/prep/plan.md

 #### Beyond MVP

+From most important to least important:
+- [ ] Add a few more levels
 - [ ] Add enemies that move around
-- [ ] Add a few more levels
 - [ ] Moving platforms in the newer levels
 - [ ] If time allows: Add some item to collect, like a coin possibly